-These darn things pick the worse time to stop working so most cell phone/iPod users would appreciate an extra set to have on hand when that happens.
+These darn things pick the worse time to stop working, so most cell phone/iPod users would appreciate an extra set to have on hand when that happens.
 You can find them at a lot of places.
-We like Yurbuds because they come in different sizes and don’t fall out of your ears.
+We like this wraparound headset because it’s super comfortable, especially for people who have trouble finding earbuds that fit their ears.
+Another inexpensive but dependable pair is Skullcandy Jib at Target.

 Visit your local dollar store or discount store for these.
 Be sure you know the recipient’s preferences as there are many options.